Harvard-IACS/2023-CS107/content/pages/syllabus.md

 ## <a id="attendance-policy"></a><a class="anchor-link" href="#attendance-policy">Attendance Policy</a>

-Lectures and pair-programming sections are core parts of the class and therefore mandatory to attend.
+Attendance at lectures and pair-programming sections is mandatory as they are core parts of the class.

 Pair-programming sections (labs) will be held on weekdays that we determine at the beginning of the class according to a best fit of the students' individual schedules for the term.
-You are required to attend the labs at the assigned lab day.
+You are required to attend the labs on the assigned day.
 Rescheduling of a lab to a different day due to an unforeseeable event must be coordinated with the responsible TF by sending an email to [`cs107-staff@g.harvard.edu`](mailto:cs107-staff@g.harvard.edu).